mrjoncastro/admin-panel-umadeus/README.md

 - Users can switch between light and dark themes.
 - Toast notifications inform success or error of actions.
 - Minimalist tables and buttons for a consistent look.
+- Dashboard now includes temporal charts showing sign-up and order evolution, along with average order value and revenue per field for coordinators and leaders.
+- Analytics charts support date range filters and allow exporting the data as CSV or XLSX spreadsheets.